 Keep in mind though, that consolidating creditor payments is a key feature in other debt help options.
 Some of these other debt options, which I’ll talk about shortly, have consolidated payments that are up to 80% less than what you are paying now.

 If you have scanned your latest credit card or line of credit statement, you have probably noticed extremely high interest rates.
 It’s not uncommon for me to see 28% interest rates attached to client credit cards.
 If you have high interest rates it’s because the creditor has deemed you a credit risk and is charging you accordingly.

-Once again, if you are able to reduce the interest rate, it is easier to pay creditors back more quickly because it slows down the ballooning of your debt.
+Once again, if you are able to reduce the interest rate it is easier to pay creditors back more quickly because it slows down the ballooning of your debt.
 This means more of your minimum monthly payment goes toward paying down the total amount owing.
-Generally speaking, Debt Counsellors (Credit Counsellors) strive to lower your interest rates usually to within the 5 – 10% range.
-Very occasionally they can achieve 0%, but this appears to be an exception and not the rule.
+Generally speaking, Debt Counsellors (Credit Counsellors) strive to lower your interest rates to within the 5 – 10% range.
+Sometimes, they can achieve 0% but this appears to be an exception and not the rule.